WhaddaMakers/RPi-smart-mirror-tutorial/README.md

 BLUE RECTANGLE: HORIZONTAL MOUNT
 ![Sidefinish](./pictures/73.jpg)

-#### 1. Take 8 x M4 BOLTS, as metioned earlier the lentgh depends on the tickness of your side plates.
+#### 1. Take 8 x M4 BOLTS.
+As metioned earlier, the lentgh depends on the tickness of your side plates.
 We used M4x12.
 ![Bolts](./pictures/74.jpg)

-#### 2. Screw in the BOLTS like in the pictures below, each side plate will require 2 BOLTS
+#### 2. Screw the BOLTS into place as shown in the pictures below, each side plate will require 2 BOLTS
 ![Bolts](./pictures/75.jpg)
 ![Bolts](./pictures/76.jpg)
 ![Bolts](./pictures/77.jpg)